 School for the Early Years (Ages 2-5)

 The JCC School for the Early Years provides children ages 2-5 years with an environment rich in possibilities for child-initiated, child-directed, teacher-supported learning through active exploration and play.
-Our School for the Early Years (SFEY) offers socialization and education for your preschooler in the morning and now in the afternoon too, while our Lunch and Learn for 3-6 year olds provides afternoon fun and enrichment.
+Our School for the Early Years (SFEY) offers socialization and education for your preschooler in the morning and will offer it in afternoon in January, while our Lunch and Learn for 3-6 year olds provides afternoon fun and enrichment.

 The school program runs from the end of August until the first week in June.
 The school doors open at 8:50 AM and school starts at 9:00 AM with staggered dismissals to alleviate congestion in the School Commons area at pick up time.